aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 ### Comments

 1. Meta-point: I believe the points above don't fall foul of the "measure problem" for two reasons.
 Firstly, unlike how the measure problem is usually phrased, we aren't selecting a universe from a basket, instead commenting on this specific universe which is already selected - so that aspect of the measure problem is "done for us".
 Secondly, having made the argument that all universes equally exist, there's no prior reason to favour one universe over the other in terms of which could be corresponding to our own.
 This is completely separate from anthropic considerations, which of course apply on top of all the above considerations.
 Comments about "infinitesimally small likelihood" should be read as epistemic wagers rather than ontological probabilities.
 This is like if I know I have either a number from the set of Odd numbers OR from the set of Square numbers, and I know that it really is possible (somehow) for it to be any number out to infinity, I will bet Odd numbers every time.
 It’s the same underlying set of natural numbers that was selected from.

+1. I use the term "seeming experience" to incorporate ignorance from the observer point of view, but not to assert ontological ignorance.
+If two different people, who you don't know at all, use the same printer to print the same picture and each hang them in different identical-looking room, then you might say that viewing them gives you the same "seeming experience", because you don't have a way to distinguish them from your own experience.
+However, the apparent sameness is more a fact of observer and epistemic ignorance than a statement about actual ontological equality.